elastic/harp/README.md

 For Tools

-You have to build this image before executing artifact pipelines.
+You have to build this image once before executing artifact pipelines.

 ```sh
 mage docker:tools